coecms/fortran_introduction/compiling.rst

 .. code-block:: bash

-   $ ifort -o hello hello.f90
+   $ ifort -warn all -o hello hello.f90

+It's good practice to always enable the compiler's warning messages by adding `-warn all`.
+This makes sure your code follows the Fortran standards and checks for common programming errors.

 Compiling a complex program
 ===========================